 - Now, David will be hated by his father-in-law, king Saul.
 Saul has a spirit of fear, jealousy, suspicion, dread, and a murderous spirit for David.
 “They have ascribed to David ten thousand, but to me they have ascribed thousands.
 Now what more can he have but the kingdom?”
 Saul looked at David with suspicion from that day on.”
 (I Samuel 18:8).
 “Now Saul was afraid of David, for the LORD was with him but had departed from Saul” (I Sam.
 18:12).
 “When Saul saw that he was prospering greatly, he dreaded him” (I Sam.
 18:15).
 Saul continues plotting schemes against David.
 “When Saul saw and knew that the LORD was with David, and that Michal, Saul’s daughter, loved him, then Saul was even more afraid of David.
 Thus, Saul was David’s enemy continually.”
 (I Samuel 18:28).

 After the intense hatred comes a period of battling–this may look different depending on the assignment or calling, but it will be a battle no less.
-This is when your enemy or enemies recruit others to hate you, lie about you, chase you down to remove your assignment.
+This is when your enemy or enemies recruit others to hate you, lie about you, or chase you down to remove your assignment.
 This is the hounds of hell on your heel’s day after day.
-This is the period that seems to break a person.
+This battle consists of a period of time that breaks a person.
 That is just what Adonai is looking for—a complete death to everything in this world and anything in us that is not of Him.
 Complete brokenness– like a wild horse trained for battle.
 This is when one acquires the anointing of humility—yes, great humbleness like the man Moses acquired.
-It is a time when you may be alone like Joseph in the prison or as David hiding in caves and rocks.
+It is a time when you may be alone, like Joseph in prison or like David hiding in caves and rocks.
 This is the major preparation period, and this period usually lasts a long time.
-It ends with a second anointing, but the training is still not complete.
+It ends with a second anointing, but the training is still incomplete.

 After David is given a test to destroy his enemy and take his life, he passes these by not touching the one who was anointed before him.
 Repeat that.
 Once King Saul and his sons are slain in battle, David only mentions the good Saul did and not the bad.
-He is ready for that second anointing and then the 3rd.
+David is ready for that second anointing and then the 3rd.
 It is now around 15 years later since he was 1st anointed.
-Notice during this waiting period, he is still working and writing a large majority of Psalms.
+Notice during this waiting period.
+David is still working and writing a large majority of Psalms.
 He is still defeating enemies and taking wives.

 Elijah passed his mantle down to Elisha.
 The prophets had their own robes of beauty and authority.
 Although they did not look like the priest, they would have been distinct and recognizable.